Is the U.S. Bank Visa Platinum Card worth it?

 The latest data from Bankrate shows the average credit card debt in the U.S. is $5,525 per person, with an average of three credit cards in each person’s wallet.
 If you have a goal of ridding yourself of credit card debt, transferring your balance to a zero-interest card is one method.

 Considering the U.S. Bank Visa Platinum Card has one of the longest balance transfer offers on the market, it can help you achieve this goal even faster.
-Just be sure you can comfortably afford to pay off your debt within 20 billing cycles, as you’ll incur a variable interest rate between 15.24 percent to 25.24 percent after the fact.
+Just be sure you can comfortably afford to pay off your debt within 18 billing cycles, as you’ll incur a variable APR between 19.49 percent to 29.49 percent after the fact.

 Keep in mind that, with this card, balance transfers must be made within 60 days of account opening, and missing this window will result in the loss of the zero-interest offer.
 There’s also a fairly common 3 percent balance transfer fee ($5 minimum) that you’ll need to factor into your debt payoff strategy.